 Me in Moscow, April 2003

-Have written and edited for one of the top news Web sites in the country, a national magazine, several daily newspapers and a wire service.
-Have taught reporting and editing for Web and print at one of the nation's most respected journalism colleges.
+I have written and edited for one of the top news Web sites in the country, a national magazine, several daily newspapers and a wire service.
+I have taught reporting and editing for Web and print at one of the nation's most respected journalism colleges and have directed its internship program.

 Work History:

-washingtonpost.com, full time May 1997 to July 1998, part time May to August 1996, the summer of the site's Web launch: Acting Metro editor/associate editor for the online Washington Post.
+washingtonpost.com, full time May 1997 to July 1998, and part time May to August 1996, the summer of the site's Web launch: Acting Metro editor/associate editor for the online Washington Post.
 Led editorial redesign of the Metro section and created a database-driven Community Resources section with detailed listings of nonprofit groups, clubs, schools and government bodies.
 Hired freelancers and interns to write thousands of searchable entries and edited much of their copy.
-Also supervised two news producers and a reporter.
+Also supervised two news producers and a reporter who wrote breaking news stories and features, as well as multimedia packages.
 Coordinated with photo, design and technical teams to create online news packages and interactive quizzes.
-Wrote and edited breaking news stories.
+Occastionally wrote breaking news stories.

 The Washington Times, a 100,000-circulation daily newspaper: Annapolis bureau chief and congressional reporter, November 1985 to January 1992: Spent first two years heading a two-man State House bureau in Annapolis, covering the last year of Gov. Harry Hughes' term and the gubernatorial contest and election of William Donald Schaefer.
 Spent next four years reporting from Capitol Hill for the national and metro desks, including House Speaker Tom Foley's first six months in that job and D.C.
 Delegate Eleanor Holmes Norton's campaign for Congress.
 Occasionally filled in as assistant Metro editor, editing copy and wires and assigning photos and stories.